 She began her career in medical editing at a medical transcription company where she worked as a medical proofreader.
 She then went on to work on the editorial staff for the American Academy of Family Physicians, was a medical editor for a medical communications company, and then an editor for a continuing medical education firm.
 Sherri then went on to found Damlo Does, LLC, in Seattle, WA, where she directed all editorial projects for 6 years.
 In 2013, she became a board member for the Northwest Science Writers Association; appointed in 2017, she is still currently a board member for Science Editor, a journal of the Council of Science Editors.

 As a medical, scientific, and technical editor, she has worked with clients across the globe, including those from China, France, Germany, India, Ireland, Japan, the United Kingdom, and the United States.
 She enjoys the challenges and rewards that come from working with authors whose first language is not English.

 - Clinical Care Options

 - H. Lee Moffitt Cancer Center & Research Institute

 Editorial areas of expertise

-Her therapeutic areas of expertise include bioethics (medical ethics, environmental ethics, animal research ethics), oncology, clinical chemistry, cardiology, women's health, neurology, geriatrics, endocrinology, pediatrics, and general medicine.
+Her therapeutic areas of expertise include bioethics (medical ethics, environmental ethics, animal research ethics), infectious diseases, oncology, clinical chemistry, cardiology, women's health, neurology, geriatrics, endocrinology, pediatrics, and general medicine.
 Her scientific areas of experience include physics, astronomy, chemistry, and entomology.